openwdl/docs/language-guide/tasks.md

 ### Documentation and metadata

-Last, documentation and other metadata for your tasks is generally written in the `meta` ([spec link][spec-meta]) and `parameter_meta` ([spec link][spec-parameter-meta]) sections.
+Lastly, documentation and other metadata for your tasks is generally written in the `meta` ([spec link][spec-meta]) and `parameter_meta` ([spec link][spec-parameter-meta]) sections.